10 Tips for Successful Short-Term Rental Property Management

 Free parking, a stocked kitchen, complimentary wine, Netflix access, local guidebooks, high-quality towels, and other amenities go a long way to driving repeat visitors and positive reviews.
 Make your guests feel welcome with small but meaningful touches.

-For example, if you’ve got a beach rental, consider providing free beach chairs and toys — with the guidance that guests must hose them off after each use.
+For example, if you’ve got a beach rental, consider providing free beach chairs and toys.

 No one wants to rent a unit with leaky faucets, chipped paint, musty bathrooms, or a broken air conditioning system.
-Make maintenance a priority, or risk your short-term rental reputation — and profits.
-Guests who are turned off by a bad experience will be sure to give others a heads-up in their reviews.
+You can either make maintenance a priority or risk your short-term rental reputation — and profits.
+Guests turned off by a bad experience will likely give others a heads-up in their review of the property.

-To reduce your liability risk, consider setting up an LLC for your short-term rental business.
-In addition, make sure you have the right rental property insurance coverage to protect your property and furnishings against potential damage or loss.
+Consider setting up an LLC for your short-term vacation rental property management business to reduce your liability risk.
+In addition, make sure you have the right rental property liability insurance and coverage to protect your property and furnishings against potential damage or loss.
 To take things one step further, create renter guidelines and house rules to prevent damage and complaints from neighbors.

 Ensure a stress-free tax season by creating a rental property accounting system to track income and expenses and generate accurate financial reports.
 Consider opening a dedicated bank account for your short-term rental that you use to receive rent payments and pay all related bills.
-This will make it much easier to track your properties’ performance while avoiding co-mingling with personal or other business accounts.
+This will make tracking your properties’ performance much easier while avoiding co-mingling with personal or other business accounts.

 For example, Azibo’s all-in-one financial platform allows landlords to collect rent, pay vendors, and manage bookkeeping.
 You can also tag expenses by Schedule E category and assign them to specific properties.
 With everything in one place, you’ll maximize the real estate tax benefits and won’t have to track down a year’s worth of transactions come tax season.